matt-whitaker/mattwhitaker.name/README.md

 ## Writing

 The app is built to support two types of views, pages and blogs.
-Blogs are placed in the `blogs` src directory and pages are placed in the `pages` source directory.
+Blogs are placed in the `blogs` src directory and pages are placed in the `pages` src directory.
 Ultimately all this does it make it easier to partition blogs into a `/blog` subroute.

 Example page: